junxit/us-congress-bills-116/bill.md

   - **(3)** *Deadline* Not later than 1 year after the date of enactment of this Act, the Director of the Office of Personnel Management shall establish the website required under section 3330f(b) of title 5, United States Code, as added by subsection (a)(1).
 - **(b)** *Other matters*
   - **(1)** *Definitions* In this subsection, the terms agency, covered website, and policy and supporting position have the meanings given those terms in section 3330f of title 5, United States Code, as added by subsection (a)(1).
-  - **(2)** *Authorization of appropriations* There is authorized to be appropriated $10,000,000, to remain available until expended, for developing the covered website under section 3330f(b) of title 5, United States Code, as added by subsection (a)(1).
+  - **(2)** *Authorization of appropriations* There is authorized to be appropriated $10,000,000,There are authorized to be appropriated such sums as may be necessary, to remain available until expended, for developing the covered website under section 3330f(b) of title 5, United States Code, as added by subsection (a)(1).
   - **(3)** *GAO review and report*
     - **(A)** *In general* Not later than 1 year after the date on which the covered website is established, the Comptroller General of the United States shall conduct a review of, and issue a briefing or report on, the implementation of this Act and the amendments made by this Act.
     - **(B)** *Contents* The review conducted under subparagraph (A) shall include—